Home | About Us | Regions | Career Center | Collaborate

 NCURA is committed to diversity and inclusion.
 To create increased opportunity for all, NCURA asks all prospective speakers to agree to present no more than one workshop and one conference session.
 Those who wish to lead a discussion group as a follow-up to their concurrent session are requested to note this in their submission.

 As you reflect on your proposal, please consider the following topics, which are focus areas for the conference program.
 While proposals may address more than one area, you must select one which is the best fit.
-The topic areas for each conference are noted below:
+The topic areas for the conference are noted below:

 Assume some level of fundamental knowledge of research administration.
 Participants have limited experience of the subject area; they may be mid-career managers or directors looking to fill in gaps to solidify their skill set and individuals new to the profession.

 This level is appropriate for individuals with some knowledge and experience in the subject area, individuals who are mid-level managers and directors in their fields with an established degree of competence and for those seeking to build on, apply or enhance existing knowledge.

 Assume mastery of the subject.
 Sessions focus on in-depth knowledge and are at a high-level with peer-to-peer sharing, creativity, and innovation.
 Topics may be highly technical or detailed, preparing learners to shape organizational strategy and aid in the growth or progress of best practices.
 Objectives may be, to enhance the learner’s ability to lead change, manage high-performing teams, and develop leadership at their institution.
 This level is appropriate for senior staff and executives with significant expertise, knowledge and experience who could be deemed an expert in the field.

 Sessions provide a general review of a subject area from a broader perspective

 Will provide a general review of new developments.